dask/dask/docs/source/array-overlap.rst

    >>> filt = g.map_blocks(func)

-While in this case we used a SciPy function above this could have been any arbitrary function.
+While in this case we used a SciPy function, any arbitrary function could have been used instead.
 This is a good interaction point with Numba_.

 If your function does not preserve the shape of the block then you will need to provide a ``chunks`` keyword argument.
-If your block sizes are regular  then this can be a blockshape, such as ``(1000, 1000)`` or if your blocks are irregular then this must be a full chunks tuple, for example ``((1000, 700, 1000), (200, 300))``.
+If your block size is regular, then this argument can take a block shape of, for example, ``(1000, 1000)``.
+In case of irregular block sizes, it must be a tuple with the full chunks shape like ``((1000, 700, 1000), (200, 300))``.

 .. code-block:: python

    >>> g.map_blocks(myfunc, chunks=(5, 5))

-If your function needs to know the location of the block on which it operates you can give your function a keyword argument ``block_id``
+If your function needs to know the location of the block on which it operates, you can give your function a keyword argument ``block_id``

 .. code-block:: python